By telling us your country of residence we are able to provide you with the most relevant travel insurance information.

 It’s always wise to carry some CUP in your pocket in case you come across a “peso food” stand.
 These places serve up tasty meals and charge in CUP, so you can usually get a filling dish for just a buck or two.

-This means that if you try to exchange USD at a cardeca (money exchange booth) for Cuban currency, you’ll be charged an extra 10%.
-This is why it’s best that Americans convert their USD into Canadian Dollars, Euro, Great British Pounds or another major internationally accepted currency before heading to Cuba.
+It used to be a good policy for Americans to convert their USD into Canadian Dollars, Euro, Great British Pounds or another major internationally accepted currency before heading to Cuba, but that's no longer the case.

-On another note, American debit and credit cards do not work at the ATM’s in Cuba, and you cannot pay your bill with credit card.
+On another note, American debit and credit cards do not work at the ATMs in Cuba, and you cannot pay your bill with credit card.

 Bring a sufficient amount of cash to Cuba!